12.14.2021

 For educators who want to excel in the area of strong connections, as well as leveraging those for outstanding learning, Dyer said he reminds himself to never lose touch with his inner kid.

 “With my teachers who cared, I didn’t want to disappoint them,” said Dyer.
-“I wasn’t the best student, but I performed better for the facilitators that I didn’t want to disappoint.”
+“I wasn’t the best learner, but I performed better for the facilitators that I didn’t want to disappoint.”

 It is also about embracing learners for who they are and what their unique strengths, talents and interests are.
 For Dyer, it is about mutual respect.
 He cites the connection to Isaiah as the ideal example.
 He shares that Isaiah has conservate political views, while Dyer describes himself as a liberal.
 He said that it’s about listening to one another and maybe getting the other to think.